vahithanoglu/vaha-deskbar/README.md

 To prevent crowdedness of your desktop due to many shortcuts, you can create as much deskbars as you want and group your shortcuts under them.
 Without any interaction only icon-sized always-on-top deskbars are displayed on your desktop.
 When you click on them shortcuts are displayed in a popup menu.

 #### What kind of shortcuts can be added to deskbars?
-You can create shortcuts for the following three types:
+You can create shortcuts for the following types:
 - Folders: any file defined/accepted as folder by OS

 - Executables and scripts